Posted on 25 February 2026

 Key Takeaways

-- Current liabilities are short-term obligations due within one year, essential for measuring a company’s liquidity and financial health.
+• Current liabilities are short-term obligations due within 1 year and are essential for measuring a company’s liquidity and financial health.

-- These liabilities directly affect key financial metrics like the current ratio, quick ratio, and cash ratio.
+• These liabilities directly affect key financial metrics, such as the current ratio, quick ratio, and cash ratio.

-- Current vs long-term liabilities differ by duration and financial impact; short-term affects liquidity; long-term impacts long-range solvency.
+• Current vs. long-term liabilities differ in duration and financial impact: short-term liabilities affect liquidity; long-term liabilities impact long-range solvency.

 What Are Current Liabilities?